 Use our job search to search for posts in Nursing, your particular Health and Social Care Profession and more.
 If you don't see a post that you are interested in applying for, please email email@example.com with your name, your profession(s) of interest and personal email address.
 Please do not forward CVs.

 All positions in the HSE are advertised on this website.
-To find out more about getting a job with the HSE please click on the links below.

 It is the policy of the HSE to form panels from which future vacancies will be filled.